 33 King Street West

 Oshawa ON L1H 8H9

-Quarterly fuel tax returns are filed with Ontario to report your operations in each of the IFTA-member jurisdictions.
-The Ministry of Finance will mail a return to you at least 30 days before each due date.
+As an IFTA licensee, you report your fuel purchases and jurisdictional travel within one month after the end of every quarter.
+The Ministry of Finance will mail an IFTA tax return to you at least 30 days before each due date.

-The return will be comprised of fuel tax reporting for diesel, gasoline, gasohol, propane and natural gas.
-On your return, you will calculate one tax due or credit amount by netting a motor fuel tax overpayment in one jurisdiction against a liability in another jurisdiction.
+On your IFTA tax return, you will report how much tax-paid fuel you purchased and the distance travelled in each jurisdiction.
+You will balance overpayments in one jurisdiction against amounts owed in other jurisdictions.
 If the net result is an underpayment, you will send one cheque to Ontario.
 If the net result is an overpayment, you will receive one refund from Ontario.

 The IFTA Tax Rate Matrix is the official source for all IFTA fuel tax rates.